 Whether you’ve been hurt on a city street, rural road or interstate highway in Wisconsin, it is important to consider the following possible causes of your crash:

-- Distracted drivers.
-Any time a driver takes his or her eyes off the road, hands off the wheel, or attention away from driving, that driver may be distracted.
-Cell phones are a common form of distraction for drivers, but other things such as eating, drinking, music, passengers, and daydreaming can also be potentially deadly distractions.
+Any time a driver takes his or her eyes off the road, hands off the wheel or attention away from driving, that driver may be distracted.
+Cell phones are a common form of distraction for drivers, but other things such as eating, drinking, music, passengers and daydreaming can also be potentially deadly distractions.

-- Drowsy drivers.
 Fatigued driving may cause more than 100,000 car crashes each year.
-A tired driver may be distracted, may drift into another lane, may have delayed judgment and response times, or may fall asleep at the wheel.
+A tired driver may be distracted, may drift into another lane, may have delayed judgment and response times or may fall asleep at the wheel and cause an accident.

-- Speeding.
-Speeding is dangerous for several reasons.
-For example, a driver who is speeding has less time to respond to other cars slowing down or changing lanes, and the force of a collision can be more severe when a car is speeding.
-A difference of only 20 miles per hour can more the double the force of a crash.
+Each roadway has a designated speed limit for everyone’s safety.
+A driver who is speeding has less time to respond to what is happening around them, including other cars slowing down or changing lanes.
+The force of a collision can be more severe when a car is speeding and a difference of only 20 miles per hour can more the double the force of a crash.

-- Aggressive drivers.
-Common traits of aggressive drivers include impatience, anger, and a disregard for other drivers on the road.
-An aggressive driver can be a danger in many different ways, such as getting too close to the car he is following, ignoring right-of-way rules, and disregarding traffic signs and signals.
+Common traits of aggressive drivers include impatience, anger and a disregard for other drivers on the road.
+An aggressive driver can be a danger in many different ways, such as getting too close to the car he or she is following, ignoring right-of-way rules and disregarding traffic signs and signals.

 Of course, any time a driver fails to act with reasonable care or violates a rule of the road, that driver can cause a catastrophic accident.

-Why It’s Important to Know What Caused Your Car Crash
+Why It’s Important to Know What Caused Your Car Accident

 The first steps in determining what caused your crash will occur at the scene of the accident.
 You can start the investigation by: